Churches, Prayer, Multimedia

 These will be sent to you with each weekly email, and will also be available as a downloadable PDF.

-You can receive the series via email, and we can also post you the cards in the mail (while stocks last).
+You can receive the series via email, and we can also post you the cards in the mail (for addresses in Australia only, while stocks last).

 What does it look like to be people of hope in a world that is crying out for God’s Kingdom to be revealed?